Immunotherapy For Parkinson's:

 There are two forms of immunotherapy being tested for Parkinson's:

-- Active immunization: inject a non-active fragment of the pathogen to trigger the immune system to generate resistance.
+1. Active immunization: inject a non-active fragment of the pathogen to trigger the immune system to generate resistance and vaccinate the patient.
+The immune effect tends to be longer lasting.

+2. Passive immunization: artificially generated antibodies.
 The immune effect tends to be immediate.

-Immunotherapies in trials:
+Passive Immunotherapies in Trials:

+• PRX002/RG7935/RO7046015 (Prasinezumab): passive antibody therapy targeting alpha-synuclein.
+Prasinezumab is designed to block the cell-to-cell transmission of the aggregated, pathogenic forms of alpha-synuclein.
 Positive results were shown in halting Parkinson's progression and reduced motor function decline 35% after one year of treatment but they weren't good enough to meet the study's objective and is undergoing further development.

 Information: Roche patient information

-Reduced alpha-synuclein in the blood.
+Trials conducted by Roche.
+Works well in transgenic mice: Reducing C-Terminal-Truncated Alpha-Synuclein by Immunotherapy Attenuates Neurodegeneration and Propagation in Parkinson's Disease-Like Models (2014: NIH and Prothena) Reduced alpha-synuclein in the blood.
 Humanized IgG1 monoclonal antibody that targets aggregated C-terminally truncated form of alpha-synuclein that is considered neurotoxic, as well as alpha-synuclein propagation from cell to cell.

 phase 2 trials (also known as the PASADENA study) NCT03100149 (2017-current)